Matnow1/CyberSecurity/Offensive/README.txt

 --Directory Summary--
   VulnerableWebApps Includes WebGoat, JuiceShop, DVWA, and Portswigger Academy.
-  HTB is a CTF-based platform where you are given a target IP and must progress from no access to User to Root.
+  HTB Machines is a CTF-based platform where you are given a target IP and must progress from no access to User to Root.